 Here, we try to quickly summarize the high points of the article and also try to put in our view points simultaneously:

-Article point 1: Since the lockdown began, many children have been pushed towards child labour and early marriages.
+Since the lockdown began, many children forcefully got into child labour and early marriages.
 For a vast majority of children, schools are also a safe space – physically and emotionally; millions also depend on schools for their nutritional needs.

 Maybe they couldn’t find a proper source of learning.
 Maybe they did not have the access to electronic devices and digital sources.
-Even if they did find any repository of learning content, either it could not excite them enough to get glued to it or was far from their budget.
+Even if they did find any repository of learning content, either it could not excite them enough to stick to it or was far from their budget.

 Thus, the focus now should be to make the right sources of education available to everyone at all times at optimized costs.

-Article Point 2: The article suggests that schools now should take it as an agenda to propagate awareness about prevention, early identification, support for the elderly, quarantined, sick and infected, seeking accountability from the public health system are critical pieces of community education, essential for meeting this or any other public.
+The article suggests that schools now should take it as an agenda.
+They should propagate awareness about prevention, early identification, support for the elderly, quarantined, sick and infected, seeking accountability from the public health system.
+These are critical pieces of community education, essential for meeting this or any other public hazard.

-Our analysis: Along with regular curriculum, it is now crucial that schools take up cues from ongoing incidents in and around the society and the world.
-Not only during this pandemic, but during any crisis in future, schools must promptly include information about the ongoing crisis, what is it all about, the precautions that need to be taken and how can one be protected from it.
+Along with regular curriculum, it is now crucial that schools take up cues from ongoing incidents in and around the society and the world.
+Not only during this pandemic, but during any crisis in future, schools must promptly include and circulate important information.
+It should be about the ongoing crisis, what is it all about, the precautions to take and how can one be protected from it.

 For example, schools in Singapore keep including some or the other facts in the curriculum from ongoing incidents in the country.
 This helps students to remain connected and aware about current scenarios in a much practical way.